tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-10-peacetime-indie.md

 There's a bunch of discussion right now about the peacetime CEO / wartime CEO mental model ([for example here](https://taylorpearson.me/crisis-management-plan/)).

-For those not familiar the peacetime CEO / wartime CEO is a famous concept:
+For those not familiar, from Ben Horowitz at A16Z:

 <link rel="stylesheet" href="https://files-anyn4ju8u.now.sh/quote.css" type="text/css">
 <div class="portal-container">